Glossary of debt terms

 Abhaile Scheme

-Abhaile is a free scheme providing a comprehensive range of expert supports to homeowners who are in mortgage arrears and at risk of losing their homes.
-The Money Advice and Budgeting Service (MABS) acts as the gateway to providing this service.
-Read more in our document on Abhaile.
+Abhaile is a free scheme that helps homeowners who are in mortgage arrears and at risk of losing their homes.
+The Money Advice and Budgeting Service (MABS) provides access to this service.

 Approved Intermediary

-An approved intermediary is a person authorised by the Insolvency Service of Ireland (ISI) to support a debtor to make an application for a Debt Relief Notice (DRN).
+An approved intermediary is a person authorised to help a debtor to make an application for a Debt Relief Notice (DRN).

 Arrears

-Arrears is a debt or payment that is not paid by the due date, or another term for missed payments.
+Arrears is a debt or payment that is not paid by the due date.
+It is another term for missed payments.

 Bankruptcy

-Bankruptcy is a settlement of the debts of someone who is wholly or partially unable to repay their debts.
+Bankruptcy is a settlement of the debts of someone who is unable to repay their debts.
 It deals with both secured and unsecured debt.

 Code of Conduct on Mortgage Arrears (CCMA)

-The CCMA is a statutory code, issued by the Central Bank of Ireland, which requires mortgage lenders to adopt specific procedures when dealing with borrowers who are facing mortgage arrears.
+The CCMA is a statutory code, issued by the Central Bank of Ireland, which requires mortgage lenders to follow specific procedures when dealing with borrowers who are facing mortgage arrears.
 Under this Code, each lender must have a Mortgage Arrears Resolution Process (MARP).
-Read more in our document on Consumer protection codes and mortgages.
+Read more about Consumer protection codes and mortgages.

 Consolidation Loan